Sanket-Rotangar/StockTrading_Platform/README.md

 A specialized locally running stock trading platform.

 1. Clone this repo/ Download the file
-2. Execute the following command in the terminal: npm install npm run dev:all
+2. Execute the following command in the terminal:\n npm install\n npm run dev:all